Current/Returning Students FAQ

 - or make several of the above changes at once, to arrive at a whole new schedule.

-Pre-university Students: To drop either a General Education or Specific Education/Concentration course, use the Course Drop Request Form found in Omnivox under My College Services.
+To simply drop a course, please use the Course Drop Request Form in Omnivox, under My College Services.

-The course drop deadlines are normally September 19th for the fall semester and February 14th for the winter semester.
-Please note that the course drop deadline varies for intensive courses; please check the Print-Friendly version of your schedule, your course outline or the Timetable for specifics.
+The course drop deadline for each semester is posted in the Academic Calendar on the College website: https://www.dawsoncollege.qc.ca/registrar/academic-calendar/ Please note that the course drop deadline varies for intensive courses; check your course outline or the Timetable for specifics.

-If you have questions about course change, see an advisor at a posted drop-in time (room 2D.4) or check out the video posted on the College website.
+If you have questions about course change, contact an academic advisor at a posted drop-in/chat time (https://www.dawsoncollege.qc.ca/academic-advising/) or check out the video posted on the Academic Advising webpage under Video Resources.